BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 Unsolved isn't unsolvable though
 </p>
 <p>
-    More recently, another British scientist, Roger Penrose - a 2020 Laureat of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there's always been a cycles of Big Bangs and Big Crunches, since literally forever ago.<br/>
+    More recently, another British scientist, Roger Penrose - a 2020 Laureate of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there have always been a cycles of Big Bangs and Big Crunches, since literally forever ago.<br/>
     The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".<br/>
-    Penrose claims there's experimental evidence of CCC, in the form of rings present the afterglow of the Big Bang.<br/>
+    Penrose claims there's experimental evidence of CCC, in the form of rings present in the afterglow of the Big Bang.<br/>
     The afterglow of the Big Bang is known as the cosmic microwave background (CMB).<br/>
     This diagram from [one of Penrose's papers on CCC](https://link.springer.com/epdf/10.1140/epjp/i2013-13022-4?sharing_token=Gperu3fdOITR0zMEfPK_VosPkCdkOxEKPl2JoxdvwqF_JbG2hDZqlqnKgjgFWT-bXBCMgUzjxUWpJDnBU8tTTHMs_UIR_vcQidhgdw9WJFijFF8L3U5ij0qphf2TsREvm5_i4Rvun9ICBYQ_rkNpTD9XEEz1Ux_AO4E7gnZjMPQ%3D) shows the core idea - cycles of time:<br/>
     <div align="center">